cityofaustin/Residential-Permitting/_projects/deck.md

 #### 4. Elevation Plan

 Your elevation plan of your proposed deck must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, or an expeditor.
+Again, use graph paper if you're hand drawing the plan.

 ![](/uploads/versions/shed-elevationplan-good---x----1105-703x---.jpg)